Asia – Where to Stay and What to Do

 - Hotel: Ciragan Palace Kempinski Istanbul.
 A literal palace, and a great location on the Bosphorus.
 Loved our rooms and breakfast, and the short walk to Ortaköy.

 - Hotel: Raffles Istanbul.
-Absolute luxury and impeccable service, with an excellent pool.
+Absolute luxury and impeccable service, with an excellent pool and a great setup for families.

 - Tours: Best of Ephesus Tours.
 There’s a reason they’re ranked number one on TripAdvisor.
 Our guide Isik was great at tailoring the tour to our kids, the heat and the crowds, and the lunch she arranged was among the best we’ve had in Europe.